NVIDIAGameWorks/KickstartRT/docs/SDK_Integration_Guide.md

-NRDs documentation should be referred to when trying to determine issues and when tuning for the game, but the inputs should be tested for correctness as the first step.Assuming the gbuffer data passed to Kickstart RT works, some of the only differences may be with the velocity buffers, so these should be double checked.
+NRDs documentation should be referred to when trying to determine issues and when tuning for the game, but the inputs should be tested for correctness as the first step.

+Assuming the gbuffer data passed to Kickstart RT works, some of the only differences may be with the velocity buffers, so these should be double checked.
 If no velocity buffer is provided, then NRD will try to create its own velocity vectors which can be a useful debug aide.